Multimode-cavity picture of non-Markovian waveguide QED: Dependence on time delay

-{\it Dependence on time delay}.--- The essence of the present picture is that the dynamics of the joint system can be effectively described by replacing Hamiltonian \eqref{Hmodel} with \eqref{Heff}, where the latter can be approximated by retaining only a finite number of $A$ modes which yet eventually grows with the time delay $\tau$.
-To see the last key property, recall that we require $L$ to be of the order of $x_0$ (\eg $L=2 x_0$).
-Thus the spacing of $A$ modes $\Delta\Omega=\pi v/L$ is of the order of $ \tau^{-1}$ [see \eqs\eqref{param0}, \eqref{param1} and \fig \eqref{fig-setup}(b)], \ie the detuning from the atom of the $A$ modes with $|\nu|\ge 1$, henceforth called ``off-resonant modes", scales as the inverse of time delay (recall that block $A$ is defined so as to ensure $\omega_{0}=\Omega_0$).
-Accordingly, in the Markovian regime of vanishing $\tau$ all these off-resonant modes $|\nu|\ge 1$ are far-detuned from the atom so that only the resonant mode $\nu=0$ needs to be accounted for [\cf\fig\ref{fig-setup}(b)].
+The essence of the present picture is that the dynamics of the joint system can be effectively described by replacing Hamiltonian \eqref{Hmodel} with \eqref{Heff}, where the latter can be approximated by retaining only a finite number of $A$ modes {which however} eventually grows with the time delay $\tau$.
+To see the last key property, recall that we require $L$ to be of the order of $x_0$.
+Thus the spacing of $A$ modes $\Delta\Omega=\pi v/L$ is of the order of $ \tau^{-1}$ [see \eqs\eqref{param0}, \eqref{param1} and \fig\eqref{fig-setup}(b)]{, i.e., the detuning between the atom and off-resonant modes $|\nu|\ge 1$,} scales as the inverse of time delay (recall that block $A$ is defined so as to ensure $\omega_{0}=\Omega_0$).
+Accordingly, in the Markovian regime of vanishing $\tau$ {all these off-resonant modes are far-detuned from the atom so that only the resonant mode} needs to be accounted for [\cf\fig\ref{fig-setup}(b)].

 As the time delay grows up so that non-Markovian effects get increasingly important, more and more off-resonant modes must be retained in general.
 In other words, for given $\tau$, one neeeds to retain all the modes $\nu=0,\,\pm 1,...,\pm N_A$ with $N_A$ eventually growing with $\tau$.
-Thus the {\it multimode} nature of block $A$ (instead of a more canonical one-mode cavity) reflects occurrence of retardation effects: while this is a well-known fact in standard cavity QED \cite{MilonniPRA83,CookPRA87,RotterVolterra14}, the present framework provides ground to take advantage of this property also in the study of {\it waveguide}-QED systems.
+Thus the {\it multimode} nature of block $A${, instead of a more canonical one-mode cavity,} reflects occurrence of retardation effects: while this is a well-known fact in standard cavity QED \cite{MilonniPRA83,CookPRA87,RotterVolterra14}, the present framework provides ground to take advantage of this property also in the study of {\it waveguide}-QED systems.